 Adam Grant, an organizational psychologist at Wharton, studied 340 salespeople over three months.
 He tracked their personality types and their revenue.
 The result contradicted everything the sales industry has preached for decades.

-The top salespeople were not extroverts.
-They were ambiverts — people who fall in the middle of the introversion-extroversion spectrum.
+The top salespeople weren't extroverts.
+They were ambiverts - people who fall in the middle of the introversion-extroversion spectrum.
 And the introverts outperformed the extroverts.

 The extroverts talked too much.
 They dominated conversations.
 They pushed too hard.
 They failed to listen.
 The introverts listened too long.
 They hesitated to ask for the sale.
 They avoided follow-up.
 The ambiverts - and the introverts who learned a few specific skills - hit the sweet spot: they listened deeply, spoke strategically, and asked for the sale when the moment was right.

-If you are an introvert who thinks you cannot sell, the research disagrees with you.
+If you're an introvert who thinks you can't sell, the research disagrees with you.
 You have most of the skills already.
 You just need to add two or three missing pieces.

 Why Listening Is a Sales Superpower